RTEMS/rtems-docs/c-user/glossary.rst

         variety of entities.
 Object-oriented systems shield the application from implementation details.

+    OMIP
+        This term is an acronym for O(m) Independence-Preserving Protocol.
+OMIP is a generalization of the :term:`priority inheritance` locking protocol to clustered scheduling.
+The ``m`` denotes the number of processors in the system.

     operating system
         The software which controls all the computer's resources and provides the base upon which application programs can be written.